PRATAP-KUMAR/tdd/README.md

 - Write Rspec unit tests with mocks.
 - Understand the TDD concept.

-### How to build the "OOP school library" app
-In this project you will implement a class with some methods, but you will do it by doing test-driven development (TDD).
-Remember that the idea is to write tests first and then the code.
+In this project -> implement a class with some methods, Do it by doing test-driven development (TDD).
+The idea is to write tests first and then the code.

 ## Getting Started